Sexual Assault Statistics

 More specifically, NSVRC (2015) research on sexual assaults found:

-- 3.4 times more likely to use marijuana than the general public.
+- Victims are 3.4 times more likely to use marijuana than the general public...

-- 6 times more likely to use cocaine than the general public.
+- 6 times more likely to use cocaine than the general public, and

 One of the goals of this article is to help anyone reading this to avoid experiencing such significant problems altogether by seeking treatment early on.

 There are highly effective, trauma-focused therapy treatments available.
-These include Cognitive Processing Therapy (CPT), Prolonged-Exposure Therapy (PE, and Eye-Movement Desensitization Reprocessing (EMDR).
-Each of these treatments looks different in practice, but helps the individual to work through the traumatic experience(s) and move forward in their life.
-Benefits of trauma-focused therapy include:
+These include Cognitive Processing Therapy (CPT), Prolonged-Exposure Therapy (PE), and Eye-Movement Desensitization Reprocessing (EMDR).
+Each of these treatments looks different in practice, but helps the individual to work through the traumatic experience(s) and move forward in life.
+Trauma-focused therapy can: